 Ex situ Surveys

-BGCI’s ex situ survey programme builds on the work of Red Listing to assess whether species are represented in the world’s ex situ collections.
+BGCI’s ex situ assessment programme builds on the work of Red Listing to assess whether species are represented in the world’s ex situ collections.
 This information allows for prioritisation of ex situ conservation action.
 BGCI has also published an ex situ collections guide to aid botanic gardens in developing their collections to better support plant conservation.

 At least 75 per cent of threatened plant species in ex situ collections, preferably in the country of origin, and at least 20 per cent available for recovery and restoration programmes